 On a recent visit to the Four Quarters Arcade Bar in Elephant & Castle, London, I was fortunate enough to spend a considerable amount of time playing the incredible Outrun Deluxe hydraulic cabinet.
 I’m a huge fan of Outrun and owned the home conversion for my humble Commodore 64 when I was a kid.

 The C64 version has its detractors but I’ve always thought very highly of it.
 Porting an arcade game like Outrun to an 8-bit microcomputer that had only 64 kilobytes of memory was a virtually impossible task.
 When working with hardware that is completely inferior to the original arcade board the developer had to decide which features best represented what the game was all about.
-The focus then becomes making those elements as good as possible in order to capture the essence of the original arcade experience.
+The focus then becomes making those elements as good as possible in order to capture the essence of the original arcade experience, while there are also great games like casino games you can play at the skycrown casino online.

 The iconic arcade version still looks great today!